Daniel Sturridge insists there is no room for complacency as he looks to establish himself as one of the best players in England.

 Sturridge's early-season showings led Liverpool manager Brendan Rodgers to say the 24-year-old has all the necessary attributes to become one of the leading forwards in the top flight and make himself a fixture in Roy Hodgson's first-choice England team.

-But although he was thrilled to receive such backing from his boss, the fomer Chelsea and Manchester City man is under no illusions as to the challenges ahead if he is to achieve his potential.
+Though he was thrilled to receive such backing from his boss, the former Chelsea and Manchester City man is under no illusions as to the challenges ahead if he is to achieve his potential.

 "It was good to hear.
 It's always good to hear positive things from your manager, especially.
 I'm working as hard as I possibly can and I want to improve as much as possible," he told Liverpool's official website.